oleingemann/jekyll-bootstrap/_posts/2017-06-23-another-blogpost.markdown

 layout: blog-layout
 title:  "Another post with correct layout"
 date:   2017-06-25 20:11:32 +0200
-categories: jekyll
+categories: jekyll ingemann
-tags: joda soda
+tags: joda soda buda
 description: A small tale on how to tell stories.
 ---